-Presently, I am part of a team project exploring the mobilizing influence of media in the jihadi-Salafist movement, particularly the Islamic State.
+Presently, I am part of a team project exploring the mobilizing influence of media in Jihadi-Salafi movements, particularly the Islamic State.
 This project is funded by a Minerva Grant from the U.S. Department of Defense.
 See the Current Researchpage for more details.

 Copyright Jonathan Pieslak, Composer and Author.
 All Rights Reserved.